A Complete Guide to Automation Frameworks

 Disadvantages

-• Selenium provides little assistance for performance testing because it is primarily designed for functional testing and might not be the ideal option for performance testing.
+- Selenium provides little assistance for performance tests because it is primarily designed for functional and might not be the ideal option.

 Appium